adamskrz/lx-catalogue/README.md

 1. Fork the repository.
 2. Modify (or delete) `CNAME`, this specifies what host to serve the pages at - see the [Pages documentation](https://help.github.com/articles/adding-a-cname-file-to-your-repository/) for more information.
-3. Modify the `_config.yml` changing New Theatre specific values to that of your venue.
+3. Modify the `_config.yml` changing Tech Crew specific values to that of your venue.
 4. Modify the data files - see the editing section.